Horace Mann Educators (HMN) Scheduled to Post Quarterly Earnings on Tuesday

-Horace Mann Educators (NYSE:HMN) is scheduled to announce its earnings results after the market closes on Tuesday, February 1st.
-Analysts expect the company to announce earnings of $0.75 per share for the quarter.
-Horace Mann Educators has set its Q4 2021 guidance at $0.650-$0.800 EPS and its Q4 guidance at $0.65-0.80 EPS.Investors that wish to register for the company’s conference call can do so using this link.
+Horace Mann Educators (NYSE:HMN) is scheduled to release its earnings data after the market closes on Tuesday, February 1st.
+Analysts expect Horace Mann Educators to post earnings of $0.75 per share for the quarter.
+Horace Mann Educators has set its Q4 2021 guidance at $0.650-$0.800 EPS and its Q4 guidance at $0.65-0.80 EPS.Persons interested in participating in the company’s earnings conference call can do so using this link.

-Horace Mann Educators (NYSE:HMN) last released its earnings results on Wednesday, November 3rd.
-The insurance provider reported $0.50 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.38 by $0.12.
-The business had revenue of $329.60 million for the quarter, compared to analyst estimates of $330.85 million.
+Horace Mann Educators (NYSE:HMN) last posted its quarterly earnings data on Wednesday, November 3rd.
+The insurance provider reported $0.50 EPS for the quarter, topping the Zacks’ consensus estimate of $0.38 by $0.12.
 Horace Mann Educators had a net margin of 11.11% and a return on equity of 8.91%.
-During the same quarter in the previous year, the business earned $0.82 earnings per share.
+The company had revenue of $329.60 million during the quarter, compared to the consensus estimate of $330.85 million.
+During the same period in the prior year, the business posted $0.82 EPS.
 On average, analysts expect Horace Mann Educators to post $3 EPS for the current fiscal year and $3 EPS for the next fiscal year.

-In other news, Director Thomas A. Bradley bought 2,500 shares of the company’s stock in a transaction that occurred on Wednesday, November 10th.
-The shares were acquired at an average price of $40.47 per share, for a total transaction of $101,175.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-2.60% of the stock is owned by insiders.
+In related news, Director Thomas A. Bradley bought 2,500 shares of the business’s stock in a transaction on Wednesday, November 10th.
+The shares were purchased at an average price of $40.47 per share, for a total transaction of $101,175.00.
+The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+Company insiders own 2.60% of the company’s stock.

-A hedge fund recently raised its stake in Horace Mann Educators stock.
-Morgan Stanley raised its stake in Horace Mann Educators Co.
-(NYSE:HMN) by 18.5% in the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The institutional investor owned 203,662 shares of the insurance provider’s stock after purchasing an additional 31,818 shares during the period.
-Morgan Stanley owned 0.49% of Horace Mann Educators worth $7,622,000 as of its most recent SEC filing.
-98.81% of the stock is owned by hedge funds and other institutional investors.
+An institutional investor recently bought a new position in Horace Mann Educators stock.
+Renaissance Technologies LLC bought a new position in shares of Horace Mann Educators Co.
+(NYSE:HMN) in the third quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm bought 5,600 shares of the insurance provider’s stock, valued at approximately $223,000.
+Hedge funds and other institutional investors own 98.81% of the company’s stock.

-Separately, Zacks Investment Research lowered shares of Horace Mann Educators from a “hold” rating to a “sell” rating in a report on Wednesday, January 5th.
+Separately, Zacks Investment Research cut shares of Horace Mann Educators from a “hold” rating to a “sell” rating in a report on Wednesday, January 5th.

 Horace Mann Educators Corp. is an insurance holding company, which engages in the provision of insurance and retirement solutions to the educators and school employees.
 It operates through the following business segments: Property and Casualty; Supplemental; Retirement, Life, and Corporate and Other.